kerry918/React-Hooks/README.md

 - The signature is identical to useEffect, but it fires synchronously after all DOM mutations.
 - Use this to read layout from the DOM and synchronously re-render.
 - Updates scheduled inside useLayoutEffect will be flushed synchronously, before the browser has a change to paint.

+### useCallback

+- Prevent a function being created on every single render
+- Frequently used when loop over an array of something
+- Used when using 'memo'

+### useMemo

+- Useful when optimize computed value

+### useReducer

+- Storing state, alternative of the useState hook
+- Have an initial state, and a function that is reducer, reducer is handling different actions throughout the application.
+Call dispatch to trigger the action.
+- Complex state (change multiple things in the state based on actions)
+- When get complex, there might be situation that one actions toggles different parts of the state
+- use-immer

+### useContext

+- Store the use in a context and share throughout the application
+- Store the user in a state at a top level and use useContext to pass it down